Package Leaflet: Information for the User

-Numeta G13%E is a specialized emulsion for nutritional support designed for premature newborns.
-It is administered through a tube connected to the vein of your child when they are unable to consume all their food through the mouth.
+Numeta G13%E is a specialized nutrition emulsion designed for premature newborns.
+It is administered through a tube connected to your child's vein when they are unable to eat all their food by mouth.

-Numeta is presented in the form of a tricompartimental bag with three independent chambers containing:
+Numeta comes in a three-compartment bag with three independent chambers containing:

 a 50% glucose solution

-a pediatric amino acid solution with electrolytes at 5.9%
+a 5.9% pediatric amino acid solution with electrolytes

-Depending on your child's needs, two or three of these solutions are mixed in the bag before it is administered to your child.
+Depending on your child's needs, two or three of these solutions are mixed in the bag before being administered to your child.

 Numeta G13%E should only be used under medical supervision.

-Numeta G13%Eshould not be administered to your child in the following cases:
+Numeta G13%Emust not be administered to your child in the following cases:

-With the glucose and amino acids/electrolytes mixed in the bag (“2 in 1”):
+With the glucose and amino acid/electrolyte solutions mixed in the bag ("2 in 1"):

-With the glucose, amino acids/electrolytes, and lipids mixed in the bag (“3 in 1”).
+With the glucose, amino acid/electrolyte, and lipid solutions mixed in the bag ("3 in 1").

-All the situations mentioned for the “2 in 1”, plus the following:
+All the situations mentioned for "2 in 1", plus the following:

-In all cases, the doctor will decide whether to administer this medication to your child based on factors such as age, weight, and clinical condition.
-They will also take into account the results of all the tests performed.
+In all cases, the doctor will decide whether to administer this medicine to your child based on factors such as age, weight, and clinical condition.
+They will also take into account the results of all tests performed.

-Consult your child's doctor or nurse before administering Numeta G13%E.
+Talk to your child's doctor or nurse before Numeta G13%E is administered.

-When used in newborns and children under 2 years, the emulsion (in the bags and infusion equipment) should be protected from exposure to light until the end of administration.
-Exposure of Numeta G13%E to ambient light, especially after mixing it with oligoelements or vitamins, generates peroxides and other degradation products that can be reduced if the product is protected from exposure to light.
+When used in newborns and children under 2 years, the emulsion (in the bags and administration equipment) must be protected from light exposure until administration is complete.
+Exposure of Numeta G13%E to ambient light, especially after mixing with oligoelements or vitamins, generates peroxides and other degradation products that can be reduced by protecting the product from light exposure.

 Allergic reactions:

-The infusion should be stopped immediately if any sign or symptom of an allergic reaction (such as fever, sweating, chills, headache, skin rash, or difficulty breathing) appears.
-This medication contains soy oil, which rarely may cause hypersensitivity reactions.
-In rare cases, some people who are allergic to peanut proteins also are allergic to soybean proteins.
+Infusion must be stopped immediately if any signs or symptoms of an allergic reaction appear (such as fever, sweating, chills, headache, skin rash, or difficulty breathing).
+This medicine contains soybean oil, which can rarely cause hypersensitivity reactions.
+In rare cases, it has been observed that some people who are allergic to peanut proteins are also allergic to soybean proteins.

 Risk of particle formation with ceftriaxone (antibiotic):

-Your doctor knows this and will not administer them together, not even through different lines or different infusion sites.
+Your doctor is aware of this and will not administer them together, even through different lines or infusion sites.

 Formation of small particles in the blood vessels of the lungs:

-Difficulty breathing can also be a sign of particle formation, which blocks the blood vessels of the lungs (pulmonary vascular precipitates).
+Difficulty breathing can also be a sign of the formation of small particles that block the blood vessels of the lungs (pulmonary vascular precipitates).
 If your child experiences difficulty breathing, inform your child's doctor or nurse.
-They will decide on the necessary measures.
+They will decide on the measures to be taken.

 Infection and sepsis:

 The doctor will closely monitor your child for any symptoms of infection.
-The application of an “aseptic technique” (aseptic technique) when placing and maintaining the catheter, as well as preparing the nutrition formula, can reduce the risk of infection.
+The use of an "aseptic technique" (germ-free technique) when placing and maintaining the catheter, as well as when preparing the nutrition formula, can reduce the risk of infection.

-In some cases, children may develop infections and sepsis (bacteria in the blood) when they have a tube connected to a vein (intravenous catheter).
-Certain medications and diseases can increase the risk of developing infection or sepsis.
-Patients who require parenteral nutrition (nutrition administered through a tube connected to a vein in their child) have a higher risk of developing an infection due to their clinical condition.
+Occasionally, children may develop infections and sepsis (bacteria in the blood) when they have a tube connected to a vein (intravenous catheter).
+Certain medications and diseases can increase the risk of developing an infection or sepsis.
+Patients who require parenteral nutrition (nutrition administered through a tube connected to a vein) are more likely to develop an infection due to their clinical condition.

-Cases of fatty acid syndrome have been described with similar products.
-A reduction or limitation of the body's ability to eliminate the fats contained in Numeta G13%E, or an overdose, can cause a “fatty acid syndrome” (see sections 3 and 4).
+Cases of fat overload syndrome have been reported with similar products.
+A reduction or limitation of the body's ability to eliminate the fats contained in Numeta G13%E, or an overdose, can cause a "fat overload syndrome" (see sections 3 and 4).

-The doctor will check and review your child's liquids, blood chemistry, and other blood values during treatment with Numeta G13%E. In some cases, refeeding someone who is severely malnourished can lead to changes in blood chemistry levels that may need to be corrected.
-It is also possible to produce excess fluid in tissues and swelling.
+The doctor will check and review your child's fluids, blood chemicals, and other blood values during treatment with Numeta G13%E. Occasionally, refeeding someone who is severely malnourished can lead to changes in blood chemical levels that may need to be corrected.
+Excess fluid in the tissues and swelling can also occur.
 It is recommended to start parenteral nutrition slowly and under supervision.

 Monitoring and adjustment